House members sworn in after Speaker chaos concludes

 “Congratulations, you are now members of the 118th Congress,” McCarthy said at 1:40 a.m. to cheers.

-One of the members sworn in Saturday was Rep. George Santos (R-N.Y.), who has come under intense controversy after reports revealed that he misrepresented parts of his resume.
+One of the members sworn in Saturday was Rep. George Santos (R-N.Y.), who has faced intense controversy since reports revealed that he misrepresented parts of his resume.

 Santos was in the Capitol all week but refused to answer questions from reporters regarding the ongoing controversy.
 He supported McCarthy for Speaker on all 15 ballots.